 Roasted golden beets are one of the most delicious vegetable side dishes.
-You'll roast the whole beets in a foil packet till they're tender.
+You'll roast the whole beets in a foil packet until tender.

 This cooking method is incredibly simple.
 You don't even have to peel the beets before roasting, as the skin will pull right off after they come out of the oven.